jmeydam/queues/README.md

 * Simple control mechanism: truncate every 10 steps to limit = x elements in queue.

-Implementation queue data structure (only in C programs) using an array, following Cormen, Leiserson, Rivest and Stein (2009), p.
+The queue data structure (only in C programs) is implemented using an array, following Cormen, Leiserson, Rivest and Stein (2009), p.
 234:

 * Queue has a head and a tail.